Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Methodology

 \subsection{Model Analysis}

-A variety of general metrics have been proposed to evaluate fairness in machine learning models~\cite{pagano2023bias, mehrabi2021survey, chouldechova2017fair}.Verma~\etal~\cite{verma2018fairness} introduced three categories of fairness parameters: statistical measures, similarity-based measures, and causal reasoning.
+A variety of general metrics have been proposed to evaluate fairness in machine learning models~\cite{pagano2023bias, mehrabi2021survey, chouldechova2017fair}.
+Verma~\etal~\cite{verma2018fairness} introduced three categories of fairness parameters: statistical measures, similarity-based measures, and causal reasoning.
 Additionally, Mittal~\etal~\cite{mittal2023bias} introduced metrics, such as parity-based metrics, score-based metrics, and facial-analysis-specific metrics.
+However, their study was not specialized for the FER task, and a thorough study of core models, such as CNNs and Transformer-based models, along with the state-of-the-art models in FER could open insight into bias mitigation.

-While some researchers introduced their own metrics, most studies have concentrated on widely recognized metrics such as Equalized Odds~\cite{hardt2016equality}, Equal Opportunity~\cite{hardt2016equality}, Demographic Parity~\cite{dwork2012fairness, kusner2017counterfactual}, and Treatment Equality~\cite{berk2021fairness}.
-In this study, we focus on these four metrics to evaluate bias and fairness of models.
+Although some researchers introduced their own metrics, most studies have concentrated on widely recognized metrics such as Equal Odds (Eq-Od)~\cite{hardt2016equality}, Equal Opportunity (Eq-Op)~\cite{hardt2016equality}, Demographic Parity (De-Pa)~\cite{dwork2012fairness, kusner2017counterfactual}, and Treatment Equality (Tr-Eq)~\cite{berk2021fairness}.
+In this study, we focus on these four metrics to evaluate the bias and fairness of the FER models.
 To study bias in the models, we need to know the concept of protected and unprotected groups.
-Protected groups are privileged against discrimination, while unprotected groups may face exclusion or bias.
-In continue, we quickly review the four bias metrics we are going to utilize in this research. \\ \textbf{Equalized Odds} evaluates fairness by examining the positive predicted samples.
-Eq.~\ref{eq:equalized_odds} states that for an attribute $A$, a fair model will produce equal ratios of True Positives (TPs) and False Positives (FPs) for both the protected group ($A\mathord{=}a$) and unprotected group ($A\mathord{=}b$):
+Protected groups are privileged against discrimination, whereas unprotected groups may face exclusion or bias.
+In continuing, we quickly review the four bias metrics we will utilize in this paper.
+Table~\ref{tbl:model_metrics_summary} summarizes the metrics we use for the model analysis. \\ \textbf{Equalized Odds (Eq-Od)}~\cite{hardt2016equality} evaluates fairness by examining the positive predicted samples.
+Eq.~\ref{eq:equalized_odds} states that for an attribute $A$, a fair model will produce equal ratios of True Positives (TP) and False Positives (FP) for both the protected group ($A\mathord{=}a$) and the unprotected group ($A\mathord{=}b$):

-\textbf{Equal Opportunity} focuses exclusively on TPs, where the probability of TPs ($Y\mathord{=}1$) for protected and an unprotected groups should be the same.
+\textbf{Equal Opportunity (Eq-Op)}~\cite{hardt2016equality} focuses exclusively on TPs, where the probability of TPs ($Y\mathord{=}1$) for protected and an unprotected groups should be the same.
 The key difference between this metric and Equalized Odds is illustrated in Eq.~\ref{eq:equal_opportunity}.
 While Equalized Odds consider both TPs and FPs, Equal Opportunity concentrates on TPs: